biodati/studio_help/docs/sections/networks/searching_for_network_edges.md

 *   **causal**  - edge must be a causal edge - e.g. BEL causal relationships such as increases, decreases, etc

-*   **backbones** - backbone or foundational edge, e.g. gene -> mRNA -> protein edges, etc. These are created from a separate collection of backbone nanopubs managed by the Studio Admins.
+*   **backbones** - backbone or foundational edges, e.g. gene transcribedTo mRNA, mRNA translatedTo protein edges, etc. These are created from a separate collection of backbone nanopubs managed by the Studio Admins.

 [[The BEL pipeline]]